 Bob Stanley -Pitching Coach

-Stanley played 13 years in the major leagues, all of them with the Boston Red Sox.
-He was a 1st round pick of the Red Sox in 1974 and was Boston's all-time saves leader with 132 until Jonathan Papelbon passed him during the 2009 season.
+Stanley has been a coach since 1997, working six years in the Mets (1997-2002) and Giants (2003-2008) minor league systems.
+He first joined the Blue Jays organization in 2012 as the pitching coach with the Triple-A Las Vegas 51s and was Toronto's Major League bullpen coach in 2014.
+He played 13 years in the Major Leagues, all of them with the Boston Red Sox.
+Stanley was Boston's all-time saves leader with 132 until Jonathan Papelbon passed him during the 2009 season.
 Overall, Stanley was 115-97 with a 3.64ERA and 693 strikeouts in 637 career games.
 He was inducted into the Red Sox Hall of Fame in 2000.

-Chong attended Simon Fraser University (Burnaby, British Columbia) in Canada and earned his degree in Kinesiology.
-He resides in Vancouver, British Columbia, Canada.
+Chong attended Simon Fraser University and earned his degree in Kinesiology.
+He resides in Vancouver, Canada.

 Jason Dowse -Strength Coach

 Dowse is entering his third season as the Bisons Strength & Conditioning Coach and his seventh season as a Strength Coach in the Blue Jays Organization.
 He spent three seasons in Single-A Lansing (2011-2013) and one in Single-A Dunedin (2014) of the Florida State League.
 Dowse also interned with the Blue Jays Major League team during the 2010 season.